sonaj000/Explore_Unreal/README.md

 </h1>

 <p style="color: white;">
-    <span style="font-size: large;">Explore is a machine playtesting plugin to help developers and students test their newly created levels in Unreal</span>
+    <span style="font-size: large;">Explore is a machine playtesting plugin to help developers and students test for level designs or character movement bugs in Unreal Engine 5</span>
 </p>

 <!-- Not really sure what else to put on my website so far???-->